List of Days of Our Lives characters introduced in the 2010s: Clyde Weston

 Clyde Weston has been portrayed by James Read since June 27, 2014.
 The character initially departed the role on October 20, 2015.
 However, he made guest appearances on multiple occasions, including from September 9–October 14, 2016, October 9–11, 2017 and July 6–9, 2018.
 The character has appeared on a recurring basis since November 19, 2019.
+Read exited the role when Clyde was shot and entered a coma during the December 11, 2024, episode.

 When Kate Roberts investigates Jordan Ridgeway's past, she discovers multiple driver's licenses with different names in her apartment as well as her connection to Salem newcomer Ben Rogers.
 The evidence leads her to Poplar Bluff, Missouri where she meets with Clyde Weston.
 Clyde reveals that Ben is his son Ollie, and Jordan is his stepdaughter, Tammy Sue.
 He also reveals they ran away from home years ago and he failed to find them.
 Kate tells Clyde they are in Salem.
 He comes for a reunion but tells her to keep their meeting secret.
 Ben and Jordan are furious when they see Clyde and it is revealed that Clyde's alcoholism led to verbal and physical abuse of the children and their mother.
 Clyde insists he has changed and wants a relationship with his son.
 He asks Kate for contacts from her past dealings with shady business in Salem.
 Clyde has a meeting with EJ DiMera, who agrees to Clyde's requests to work for his drug ring.
 They soon argue over drug territory and drugs.
 During one argument in the park, EJ's disloyal bodyguard Miguel, who Clyde turned against EJ, shoots and kills EJ.
 Clyde and Miguel cover up the crime and make the scene look like EJ was robbed and killed by a low-level drug addict.
 Miguel fears EJ's father Stefano DiMera will uncover the truth; Clyde tells his assistant Jeremiah to murder Miguel and bury the body on Jeremiah's grandfather's farm in Missouri.